idaholab/TMAP8/doc/content/verification_and_validation/ver-1e.md

 ## General Case Description

 This verification problem is taken from [!cite](longhurst1992verification, ambrosek2008verification).
 In this problem, a composite structure of PyC and SiC is modeled with a constant concentration boundary condition of the free surface of PyC and zero concentration boundary condition on the free surface of the SiC.

+## Analytical solution at steady state

-The steady-state solution for the PyC is given as:
+The steady state solution for the PyC is given in [!cite](longhurst1992verification, ambrosek2008verification) as:

 \begin{equation}
 \label{eqn:steady_state_pyc}